This austere, simple building marks the beginnings of the dominance of Western civilization in the late 15th century.

 Due to geopolitical changes the importance of Cabo Verde decreased in the 18th century.
 Ribeira Grande turned into a sleepy outpost in far away islands.
 By the late 18th century capital of the islands was transferred to nearby Praia, many buildings in the old town (Cidade Velha – hence its current name) were destroyed.

 Part of its values though were well preserved – original street network, impressive fortress, central square – Pillory Square, and two churches, including the old Nossa Senhora do Rosario church.

-The original archtiecture and details of Nossa Senhora do Rosario church have been exceptionally well preserved.
-Church is active up to this day, with mass held every Sunday.
+The original architecture and details of Nossa Senhora do Rosario church have been exceptionally well preserved.
+The church is active up to this day, with a mass held every Sunday.

 |Rating:||(3 / 5)|

 |Where is located?||Africa, Cabo Verde, southern part of Santiago island, Cidade Velha, north from centrum, Rua Banana|

 |Name in Portuguese:||Igreja de Nossa Senhora de Rosário|

 |UNESCO World Heritage status:||part of "Cidade Velha, Historic Centre of Ribeira Grande", 2009, No.1310|